Welcome to EOPS

 If you are eligible for EOPS, you will be required to attend an EOPS New Student Orientation prior to the beginning of each semester.

-If you are a single parent receiving TANF or CalWorks, you might be eligible for our CARE program.
+If you are a single parent receiving TANF or CalWorks, you may be eligible for our CARE program.
 Talk to the staff person assisting you with your EOPS application for more information.

 (adjusted gross income and/or untaxed income)